BIOL275-MSUM/eda-Jonathan-kanyinda/EDA_Presentation.md

 Statistic at
 :<https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Period_Linked>
-(Data Access - Vital Statistics Online 2020) and the selected data was from the 2017/2018 year as a Ziped file that was decompressed/expanded into the computer and there was a user guide provided that was used to collect the information of interrest(NCHS 2020).
+(Data Access - Vital Statistics Online 2020) and the selected data was from the 2017/2018 year as a Zipped file that was decompressed/expanded into the computer and there was a user guide provided that was used to collect the information of interrest(NCHS 2020).
 The first step was to obtain the files that were ziped in order to be able to explore them.